The following resources are designed to assist individuals and congregation groups working to achieve racial equity.

 The following are resources that have been developed and or requested from the online conversation on August 10.

-- Bible Study Resource to combat the sin of racism - "Lord, is it I?" was developed by the Coalition of Lutherans in Black Ministry for congregation and small group studies.
-This is a three hour study that may be done virtually or in a congregational setting.
-Leaders Guide (PDF) Bible Study (PDF)
+- Workshop Resource to combat the sin of racism – “Lord, is it I?” was developed by the Coalition of Lutherans in Black Ministry for congregations and small groups.
+This is a three hour workshop that may be done virtually or in a congregational setting.
+Leaders Guide (PDF) Workshop Materials (PDF)

 - Small Group Discussion Questions – These questions were used during the small group breakouts of the Conversations on Racism – QUESTIONS (PDF)